 NRS standards apply to all activities involving the operation of rail vehicles on the National Rail System, including:

-Latest version of the National Rail System Standards are detailed below.
+The latest version of the National Rail System Standards is detailed below.

 NRSS 1 - Definitions (Issue 3, Effective Date 20-11-2011)